Napoleon Hill: Legacy

 Hill's works were inspired by the philosophy of New Thought and the writings of Ralph Waldo Emerson, and are listed as New Thought reading.
+Author and historian Mitch Horowitz has noted Hill's popularization of a “Sixth Sense" as a creative faculty of the subconscious mind.

 Hill has been seen as inspiring later self-help works, such as Rhonda Byrne's The Secret.

-In 1995 the authorized biography of his life; A Lifetime of Riches by Michael J. Ritt Jr. and Kirk Landers was released.
-In it his official biographers came to a number of controversial conclusions including that Hill and Carnegie had actually met.
+Gizmodo has called him "the most famous conman you've probably never heard of".

 Napoleon Hill Foundation

-The Napoleon Hill Foundation is a nonprofit foundation which promotes the teachings of Napoleon Hill.
-Following the death of Napoleon in 1970 the foundation and his widow Annie Lou engaged in a protracted court battle over the estate which lasted into the 1980s.
+The Napoleon Hill Foundation is a nonprofit foundation that promotes the teachings of Napoleon Hill.
+Following the death of Napoleon in 1970, the foundation and his widow Annie Lou were embroiled in a protracted court battle over the estate, which lasted into the 1980s.
 The foundation maintains a private archive of Hill's papers.
-It awards the annual Napoleon Hill Award, in 2014 the award was given to Organo Gold.
-The foundation continues to sell Hill's books and courses as well as leadership certificates.
+It awards the annual Napoleon Hill Award.
+The foundation continues to sell Hill's books, courses, and leadership certificates.

+In 1995 the authorized biography of Hill's life, A Lifetime of Riches, was released by Michael J. Ritt Jr. (the executive director of the foundation) and Kirk Landers, which came to a number of controversial conclusions.